New Scout FAQs

-Scouts can experience things that can be hard find in other activities like sports.
+Scouts can experience things that they cannot find anywhere else.
 They build self reliance and confidence as they work through the ranks and learn new skills.
 There is a commitment to service projects and a drive to be a valuable part of the community.
-The boys learn to work to pay their own way by selling popcorn or washing cars, etc. to pay for camping or outings and other cool stuff.
+The boys learn to work to pay their own way by selling popcorn or washing cars, etc. to pay for pack meetings, or camping or outings and other cool stuff.

-The whole pack meets once per month, and individual dens (grades) have additional meetings or trips once or twice per month.
+During non-covid times, the whole pack meets once per month, and individual dens (grades) have additional meetings or trips once or twice per month.
 Think of a Cub Scout DEN as their grade.
-First grade is Tiger, next year they will be 2nd grade which is Wolf.
-3rd is Bears, 4th is Webelos, 5th is AOL.
-Finally, in the winter of 5th grade they will “bridge” to Boy Scouts.
+First grade is Tiger rank, 2nd grade is Wolf, 3rd is Bears, 4th is Webelos, 5th is AOL.
+Finally, in the winter or early spring of 5th grade they “bridge” to Boy Scouts.

-Pack and Den meetings are usually held at Tisdale, in various rooms and time slots that we have reserved with the Board of Ed.
-Once leaders are established, a rough schedule can be planned based on their availability and the availability of reserved slots.
+Pack and Den meetings are usually held at Tisdale, Hubbard, Dater, or Smith School in various rooms and time slots that we have reserved with the Board of Ed.
+Once leaders are established, a rough schedule can be planned based on leader availability and the availability of reserved slots.

 You are considered the child’s “adult partner” and you are an important part of their scouting experience.
 In sports, you watch your kids sporting events and prep them for games.
 In scouting, you watch your kids work and prep them for meetings.
 It is very similar.
 Every den parent will be asked to contribute to the den meetings in some way, perhaps by leading the requirement piece of a den meeting once per year.
 The Pack will ask you to volunteer in fundraisers and service projects.